originjs/docs/docs/en/guide/cli/start/README.md

 The option `-a / --all-plugins` specifies that it will create a new app with default configuration and all of the plugins will be imported.
 So once it was used, `-d / --default` must be used simultaneously.
 Otherwise some error will be thrown.
 In other words, if some apps would be created with all plugins defaultly, you should execute `ori init -d -a <app-name>`.

+## Plugins

+You can choose the plugins as follows when initializing an application.
+CLI will apply the default configurations to `vite.config.ts` for those plugins you selected.
+You can also refer to their documentations to config the plugins manually.

+### GlobalStyle

+Automatically add `CSS`, `SASS`, `LESS`, `Stylus` files in `assets` directory which named starting with `global` to the Vite global style.

+> Supported by `@originjs/vite-plugin-global-style` .
+See [vite-plugin-global-style](https://originjs.github.io/docs/en/guide/plugins/vite-plugin-global-style/) .

+### Layouts & Pages

+Automate generate route config for Vue components in `pages` directory, and support layouts in the same time.

+> Supported by `@originjs/vite-plugin-pages` .
+See [vite-plugin-pages](https://originjs.github.io/docs/en/guide/plugins/vite-plugin-pages/) .

+### Components

+Auto-import Vue components defined in `components` directory.

+> Supported by `vite-plugin-components` .
+See [vite-plugin-components](https://github.com/antfu/vite-plugin-components) .

+### Markdown

+Capability of loading markdown files in Vue components.

+> Supported by `vite-plugin-md` .
+See [vite-plugin-md](https://github.com/antfu/vite-plugin-md).

+### Content

+Capability of converting `yaml`, `xml`, `xlsx`, `ini`, `toml`, `csv`, `plist` and `properties` files to `ES6 modules`.

+> Supported by `@originjs/vite-plugin-content` .
+See [vite-plugin-content](https://originjs.github.io/docs/en/guide/plugins/vite-plugin-content/) .

+### Module Federation

+Capability of loading remote modules in application.

+> Supported by `@originjs/vite-plugin-federation` .
+See [vite-plugin-federation](https://originjs.github.io/docs/en/guide/plugins/vite-plugin-federation/) .

 ## Launch it

 For development, just change path into your project root directory and launch it: